-Question: What is compliance review?
+Question: What is Accountability Counsel?

-Question: How do you select your cases and partners?
+—Question: How do you select your cases and partners?
 How do communities find you?

 Answer: To ensure that we do not replicate the power dynamic we seek to upend and are a trusted, wanted partner in communities, we only take cases in which communities request our support.
 Communities typically find us through civil society networks, both formal and informal.
 Often, there are only one or two degrees of separation between directly affected communities harmed by an international investment and a member of Accountability Counsel’s team.
 We then screen requests through a set of criteria, including whether we believe that there can be a positive outcome for the communities and if lessons from the case can be translated into systemic change.
 For more information, see our Communities program approach and code of ethics.

 Question: What is the scope of your work?
 Development banks?
 Corporate accountability?

 Answer: Both.
-Through our Communities, Policy, and Research programs, we work to ensure that communities harmed by international investment have access to justice, regardless of the source of the financing for the project that caused harm.
+Through our Communities, Policy, and Research programs, we work to ensure that communities harmed by international investment have access to justice, regardless of the source of financing for the project that caused harm.
 In our Communities program, we have worked on cases involving public development bank financing of governmental operations (e.g. a World Bank loan to a public agency, the Nepalese Electricity Authority); multilateral institution investment in private-sector activity (e.g. an International Finance Corporation (IFC) investment in a tea plantation in India owned by the Tata Group), as well as pure private sector investment (e.g. private banks’ investments into oil operations of Royal Dutch Shell in Russia).

 Recognizing the diverse set of actors involved in internationally financed projects, our policy advocacy seeks to open avenues to address harm where investment has no commensurate accountability office – including impact investment, private equity, and financing from Chinese institutions.